Spliff vs. Joint: What’s the Difference?

 The Bottom Line

-The major difference between smoking joints and spliffs is tobacco.
+The most significant difference between smoking joints and spliffs is tobacco.
 Spliffs contain tobacco, while joints do not.
 Spliffs are associated with a more energizing smoking experience due to nicotine.
 Joints, on the other hand, deliver a more intoxicating high.
 Spliffs are often favored by those who cannot easily access weed and want to make their supply last a long time.

 Frequently Asked Questions